Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Security challenges with AWS Fargate
 1. Infrastructure is AWS managed thus no visilibility of infrastructure.
-2. Ephemeral resources make it hard to do triage/forensics for detectewd threats.
+2. Ephemeral resources make it hard to do triage/forensics for detected threats.
 3. No file/network monitoring.
 4. Cannot run traditional security agents.
 5. User can run unverified container images.
 6. Containers can run as root and with elevated priviledges(when working with Linux systems, this can be very dangerous as root priviledges give users unlimited access to your entire system thus they can delete important running systems).

 ### Amazon ECS - Security Best practises
 1.